Git workflow

 GitHub Release - Eightshift Boilerplate

-Each Pull Request preceding a release needs to be tagged with the upcoming release tag (milestone).
-Although a final release can be created without this step, it is required so we can see all related steps and branches leading to the release.
-Tagging also provides an option to automatically add the markdown for all the merged pull requests from the diff and contributors of the release.
+Every PR preceding a release needs to be labeled with the upcoming release tag (milestone).
+Labeling provides an option to automatically add the markdown for all the merged pull requests from the diff and contributors of the release.
+Which can be useful if when combined with well written commit messages.

 For the actual step-by-step guide it is best to follow the Creating a release official guide.